mozilla/normandy/docs/dev/workflow.rst

    # Run database migrations.
    python manage.py migrate

+   # Add any new initial data (does not duplicate data).
+   python manage.py initial_data

 Building the Documentation
 --------------------------
 You can build the documentation with the following command: